-Every morning before getting up, I reach for the roller shade, open it up, and soak in the view of my private garden.
-In the previous post, I talked about its architecture.
-I’d like to further elaborate on the topic as it relates to organizing space in the process of synthesizing practical with sublime.
+Every morning before getting up, I reach for the roller shade, open it up, and soak in the view of my secret garden.
+In the previous post, I wrote about its architecture.
+I’d like to elaborate on the topic and talk about organizing space with a plan.
+In my opinion, it’s the process of synthesizing practical with sublime.

-In my garden, synthesizing practical with sublime means organizing space functionally while maximizing aesthetic effect and emotional impact.
+synthesizing practical with sublime means organizing space for functional, aesthetic and emotional impact.

-Looking out from the bedroom, in the foreground, centered on the fountain, is the “zen” area.
-To underline its ceremonial qualities, the soil is covered with small rocks that look like rubies in the rough.
+- Looking out from the bedroom, in the foreground, centered on the fountain, is the “zen” area.
+In order to underline its ceremonial qualities, I covered the soil with small rocks that look like rubies in the rough.
 (1)

-The perception of individual components is blurred.
+At first, the perception of individual components is blurred.
 The space as a whole comes together.
 The garden’s distinctly articulated solids and voids form an alliance.
-Somehow, your gaze is carried, a story unfolds.
+Somehow, your gaze is carried.
+And then, a story unfolds.

 The composition exudes a remarkable degree of ease.
-The whole is more than the sum of its parts.
+Clearly, the whole is more than the sum of its parts.
 No matter where you are in the garden, you feel encircled, absorbed.
 Filled with serene pleasure.
-Geometry, alignment, and repetition work as my ordering devices.
+Geometry, alignment, and repetition work as the plan’s ordering devices.

 Geometry of the plan guides you in while serving up an element of surprise.
 Deliberate manipulation of triangular shapes reveals playful, unexpected recesses.

 Repetition lends visual ease and balance.
-It reinforces the notion of movement.
-Restrained palette, reinforced by plantings, delivers a stronger, more cohesive design.
+It emphasizes the notion of movement.
+Restrained palette, reinforced by plantings, delivers a stronger, more cohesive outcome.

-Thanks to a few reappearing details, the space feels concisely edited, ordered, and logical.
-For example, vibrant sunny yellow, a color rationally repeated throughout the garden, allows for clarity of procession from point A to point B to point C. Pure and spare, the plan distills the qualities of lasting importance to their essence.
+Thanks to a few reappearing details, the space feels concisely edited and logical.
+For example, vibrant sunny yellow, a color repeated throughout the garden in variegated species, allows for clarity of procession from point A to point B to point C. Pure and spare, the plan distills the qualities of lasting importance to their essence.